Semi-supervised Vector-valued Learning: Improved Bounds and Algorithms: Experiments

-As demonstrated in Table \ref{tab.datasets}, we use a variety of public benchmark datasets, in which the number of points range from hundreds to hundreds of thousands.
-These datasets cover two kinds of applications: (1) Multi-class classification (\textbf{MC}) with 17 datasets, (2) Multi-label learning, including four datasets for multi-label classification (\textbf{MLC}) and two datasets for multi-label regression (\textbf{MLR}).
-To obtain reliable results, we repeat algorithm evaluations 30 times on different dataset partitions of datasets, using 70\% of instances as training data and the rest as testing data for each partition.
+\textbf{Datasets.} As demonstrated in Table \ref{tab.datasets}, we use a variety of public benchmark datasets, in which the number of points ranges from hundreds to hundreds of thousands.
+These datasets cover two kinds of applications: (1) Multi-class classification (\textbf{MC}) with 17 datasets \footnote{\url{https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/}}, (2) Multi-label learning, including four datasets for multi-label classification (\textbf{MLC}) \footnote{\url{https://mulan.sourceforge.net/datasets-mlc.html}} and two datasets for multi-label regression (\textbf{MLR}) \footnote{\url{https://mulan.sourceforge.net/datasets-mtr.html}}.
+To obtain reliable results, we repeat algorithm evaluations 30 times on different dataset partitions of datasets, using 70\% of instances as training data and the rest as testing data.